StudioZeroZero/Twice-Monitor/README.md

 ### **Key Features:**
 - Kiosk-Mode Automation: Custom-configured Linux environment that bypasses the desktop GUI to launch directly into a Chromium-based kiosk mode for zero-latency interaction.

-- Versatile Mounting: Designed with a lightweight footprint (approx. 80g / .2 lbs) optimized for non-destructive Command-strip wall mounting, balancing shear force requirements with thermal performance.
+- Versatile Mounting: Designed with a lightweight footprint (~ 80g or 0.2 lbs) optimized for non-destructive Command-strip wall mounting, balancing shear force requirements with thermal performance.

 - Accessible Design: Optimized software to run perfectly on affordable, low-power hardware.
 Capability of smooth 1080p video playback and fast website loading without needing to buy a high-end display or a pricey Raspberry Pi 4.